zfeldstein/ursula/doc/vagrant.md

 allinone
 --------

-This will stand up a single monolithic Openstack VM.
+This will stand up a single monolithic OpenStack VM.
 It's much quicker than standard, but sacrifices HA and multi-node:

 ```
 $ ursula --provisioner=vagrant envs/example/allinone site.yml